maxwellzh/warp-ctct/README.md

 - CTC: remove consecutive repeated tokens then remove blanks (`a <b> a a <b> b b -> a a b`);
 - RNN-T: remove blanks (`a a <b> b c -> a a b c`).

 Basically, what we call **CTC-T** (CTC Transducer) is a combination of RNN-T and CTC, which considers label context like RNN-T and does frame alignment like CTC.
-The idea is also referred in literature ([Sequence Transduction with Graph-based Supervision](https://arxiv.org/abs/2111.01272) and [An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition](https://arxiv.org/abs/2204.08858) draws a pretty lattice figure.)
+The idea is also referred in literature ([Sequence Transduction with Graph-based Supervision](https://arxiv.org/abs/2111.01272) and [An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition](https://arxiv.org/abs/2204.08858))

 <img src="assets/ctc_t_lattice.png" width=400px/>